Skip to content

 Answers about multi-team development with Jardis.

 There is no technical upper limit.
 Each team gets its own bounded context.
-Jardis starts at 29 euros per month for unlimited Discovery and Structure Builds.
-Jardis Pro from 180 euros per month includes 5 Platform Builds, additional ones cost 89 euros each.
+Jardis is 29 euros per Bounded Context per month, unlimited users and Builds included, cancel anytime.
 More contexts, more teams.